DIY Herbal Bath Tea for Cooling Summer Rashes

 Comfrey is rich in mucilage to soothe and quiet inflammation.
 It promotes the healing of broken skin and rashes while quietening pain.

-Press with an iron set on “cotton” to seal the tea bags.
-Alternatively you can use reuseable muslin tea bags or muslin drawstring bags that you can sew yourself.
+- Press with an iron set on “cotton” to seal the tea bags.
+Alternatively, you can use reusable muslin tea bags or muslin drawstring bags that you can sew yourself.

-Soak in the tub for at least 30 minutes.
-Wet tea bag can be used as a poultice on rashes, too.
+- Soak in the tub for at least 30 minutes.
+A wet tea bag can be used as a poultice on rashes, too.

 Where to buy the ingredients: